febuiles/lyricwiki.el/README.markdown

 --------------------------------
 * Want to help?
 If you find any lyrics rendering with weird characters please report them in the Issues tracker.
-* You can find me at federico.builes@gmail.com
-* Couldn't find the lyrics you were looking for?
-Go to [http://lyricwiki.org/](http://lyricwiki.org/) and contribute them yourself!